SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 I believe many places conflate Agile and Scrum, and misconstrue [the principles laid out in the Agile manifesto](https://agilemanifesto.org/principles.html) as benefits to be gained, rather than a set of principles that they need to _actively uphold_ and that can't be cherry picked.
 I believe they think Scrum is a recipe for success that will help their development to be sustainable and to produce high quality software faster.

-It's a noble effort to seek out changes one feels will help their development team(s) move faster and more effectively.
-But, unfortunately, a process change to Scrum is not going to do that.
-Agile requires a cultural change and takes [discipline](https://youtu.be/ecIWPzGEbFc?t=3817).
+It's a noble effort to seek out changes that could help development team(s) move faster and more effectively.
+But, unfortunately, a process change to Scrum is not going to do that on its own.
+Agile requires a _cultural_ change and takes [discipline](https://youtu.be/ecIWPzGEbFc?t=3817).
 The Agile manifesto starts of its list of principles by saying:

 > We _follow_ these principles